yuvipanda/python-popularity-contest/README.md

 [![PyPI version](https://badge.fury.io/py/popularity-contest.svg)](https://badge.fury.io/py/popularity-contest)
 ![GitHub Actions](https://github.com/yuvipanda/python-popularity-contest/actions/workflows/lint-and-test.yaml/badge.svg)

-In interactive computing installations, figuring out which python libraries are in use is extremely helpful in managing environments for users.

 python-popularity-contest collects pre-aggregated, anonymized data on which installed libraries are being actively used by your users.